rust-lang/rust/text/0000-deprecation.md

 current target version (e.g. by a switch), or deprecated items relegated to a separate space, to reduce clutter and possible user confusion.

-## 3. Security Considerations

-I believe that *should* a security issue in one of our APIs be found, a swift and effective response will be required, and the current rules make no provisions for it.
-Thus proposal item 3.

 # Detailed design